ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 When using the Capsule Protocol, HTTP endpoints SHOULD send the Capsule-Protocol header field to simplify intermediary processing.
-Definitions of new HTTP Upgrade Tokens that use the Capsule Protocol MAY alter this recommendation.
+Definitions of new HTTP upgrade tokens that use the Capsule Protocol MAY alter this recommendation.

 ## The DATAGRAM Capsule {#datagram-capsule}